 from the Handbook of Nature Study Outdoor Hour Challenge: Year Long Tree Study – maybe two

-Art: The children participated in Sketch Tuesday and Nana’s pastel lesson, Macaroni and Cheese was featured in Heart of the Matter’s new April Digital Magazine!
+Homeschool Art: The children participated in Sketch Tuesday and Nana’s pastel lesson, Macaroni and Cheese was featured in Heart of the Matter’s new April Digital Magazine!
+(This lesson is no long available online but is now available in Nana’s A Simple Start in Chalk Pastels in the You ARE an ARTiST Clubhouse.

 Spring Sing!!
 A wonderful celebration of children’s choirs at our church.
 My youngest girl sang with her choir, This Little Light of Mine (complete with light up Japanese lanterns) and Joy, Wonderful Joy! (complete with tambourines…